Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Healthy relationships

 A healthy relationship is based on respect, trust, and good communication.
-Relationships can be both online and offline.
+Relationships can be both online and face-to-face.

 You have the right to expect the following in your relationships: